ArielSha111/SharpCachingAop/README.md

 ## Dependencies
 - Castle.Core (for dynamic proxy generation).
+- Castle.Core.AsyncInterceptor (for async dynamic proxy generation).
 - Newtonsoft.Json (for serialization with DefaultSerializationProvider).
 - Microsoft.Extensions.Caching.Memory (for caching with DefaultCachingProvider).

 ## Contributing
 Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Please feel free to Add new feature, submit issues or pull requests as well as solve all the TODO comments.